The Kratky Method

 The Kratky Method hydroponics system

 Chances are you found this page via Google (well done, you've come to the right place).
-You've stumbled across The Kratky Method before and want to know what equipment is needed and how it's assembled.
+You've stumbled across The Kratky Method before and want to know which equipment you need to buy and how to create your own.
 Hydroponics can feel overwhelming at times but this is the best way to dip your toe.
-Let's begin.
+Let's begin - here's the equipment you need.

 Dr Kratky and Hydroponics

 Your plants will draw up their nutrient solution and as a consequence, the growing media moistens by capillary action preventing the rest of the root system drying out.
 As the plants continue to grow, they absorb an increasing amount of nutrient solution which lowers the water level.
 Maintaining access to the nutrient solution supply opens up a gradually larger air cavity which the roots use to absorb oxygen and carbon dioxide.
-The simplicity of the system means substantial growth will only be seen in more basic crops unable to bear fruit, such as lettuce.
+The simplicity of The Kratky Method means substantial growth will only be seen in more basic crops with small fruit such as strawberries or chillies, leafy greens or a hydroponic grower's favorite veg - lettuce.
 Cultivars will typically take six to seven weeks before they're harvested.

 We'll start with the equipment you need.
 The joys of The Kratky Method mean the sophistication of the materials are moderate and accessible to everyone.
 We've done the work for you, click on these links and you'll be taken to Amazon where you can buy the products.